-Johannesburg — The Complete City Guide 2026
+Johannesburg, South Africa — City Guide 2026

 Why Johannesburg?
 An Editor’s Note

 Most visitors to South Africa fly straight to Cape Town and never look back.
 That’s a mistake.
 Johannesburg has the country’s most important museums, its most complex food scene, its most important historical sites, and an energy that Cape Town’s wine-country ease can’t match.
 The Apartheid Museum is one of the most powerful museums in the world.
 Soweto — home to 3.5 million people, two Nobel Peace Prize laureates, and the June 16 uprising that changed history — is a place every traveller should see.
 The food scene runs from R80 shisa nyama braai plates to award-winning restaurants like Marble and The Pot Luck Club.
 And the big news for 2026: load shedding is over — South Africa has gone 328+ days without scheduled power cuts, and the energy crisis has been declared effectively resolved.
+This guide is the honest one: where to go, where not to walk, what to eat, and how to understand a city that wears its history on its surface.

 Top Attractions in Johannesburg